Batch V5 *NEW*

-Version 5 of the Black Diamond Batch API is our newest batch offering featuring various enhancements and new functionality to assist with a variety of workflow needs.
-All previous batch version options will be supported, but will require a change in the request in order to retrieve the same data.
+Version 5 of the Black Diamond Batch API is our newest batch offering featuring new functionality and a multitude of enhancements to assist with a variety of workflow needs.
+All previous batch version parameters will be supported, but a change to the request is required in order to retrieve the same data. *URLencoded is no longer supported on this version.
+JSON is now the required format.

 Batch Output Files